WEST LIBERTY UNIVERSITY

 Section 2.
 A referendum by the general faculty may be initiated by majority vote of the Senate in accordance with Section 2 of Article VII of the Faculty Senate Constitution.

 Section 3.
-In order to recall their Senator, sixty percent of the constituency need to vote in favor of recall, and to notify the Senate Chairperson by letter of their decision.
+In order to recall their Senator, sixty percent of the constituency need to vote in favor of recall in a secret ballot, and to notify the Senate Chairperson in writing of their decision.
+This written decision shall include a rationale for recall.

 Article VI: Committees and Subcommittees

 Section 3.
-The chairpersons of these standing committees shall constitute the executive board.
+The chairpersons of standing committees shall constitute the executive board.
+The Senate Chair can invite chairs of ad hoc committees, parliamentarian, ACF representative, and other faculty, to join the executive board.

 Section 1.
 These Bylaws or any portion thereof may be repealed or amended by two-thirds majority vote of the voting members of the Faculty Senate.